Wall Street falls ahead of mammoth week with Fed, earnings

 NEW YORK (AP) — Stocks are falling on Wall Street Monday ahead of a week full of potentially market-moving events, from decisions on interest rates around the world to earnings reports from the biggest U.S. companies.

-The S&P 500 was 0.9% lower in morning trading, giving back some of its gains from last week when it reached its highest level since early December.
-The Dow Jones Industrial Average was down 104 points, or 0.3%, at 33,873, as of 10:48 a.m.
-Eastern time, and the Nasdaq composite was 1.7% lower.
+The S&P 500 was 0.7% lower in midday trading, giving back some of its gains from last week when it reached its highest level since early December.
+The Dow Jones Industrial Average was down 60 points, or 0.2%, at 33,917, as of 12:15 p.m.
+Eastern time, and the Nasdaq composite was 1.2% lower.

 Markets have been veering recently on worries that the economy and corporate profits may be set for a steep drop-off, along with competing hopes that cooling inflation will get the Federal Reserve to take it easier on interest rates.

 The central bank’s next decision on rates is coming Wednesday, and most investors expect it to announce an increase of just 0.25 percentage points.
-That would be the smallest increase in nearly a year, following a spate of hikes of 0.75 points and then a 0.50-point increase, and it would mean less added pressure on the economy.
+That would be the smallest increase since March, following a spate of hikes of 0.75 points and then a 0.50-point increase, and it would mean less added pressure on the economy.

-Higher rates intentionally slow the economy by making it more expensive to buy a house or anything else on credit, while also dragging down on prices for investments.
+Higher rates combat inflation by intentionally slowing the economy, while also dragging down on prices for investments.
+Inflation has been cooling since the summer amid last year's blizzard of rate hikes, but the economy has also been showing signs of concern.

-The big question is whether Fed Chair Jerome Powell afterward will give markets what they want to hear — hints that rate hikes will end soon and rate cuts may even be possible late this year — or stick to the Fed’s mantra that it plans to keep rates higher for longer, even if a modest recession hits.
+The big question is whether Fed Chair Jerome Powell on Wednesday afternoon will give markets what they want to hear — hints that rate hikes will end soon and rate cuts may even be possible late this year — or stick to the Fed’s mantra that it plans to keep rates higher for longer, even if a modest recession hits.

+“I think that they have no intention of cutting rates this year,” said Sam Stovall, chief investment strategist at CFRA Research, adding that the Fed waits an average of roughly nine months after its last rate hike before cutting.

+“They’ll reiterate that they don’t want to make the mistakes of the 1970s," he said, "but I think in the back of their minds, they’re going to say no matter which inflationary indicator you look at, they’re all heading in a stairstep downward pattern.”

 Central banks for Europe and for the United Kingdom are also set to announce their latest increases for rates this week.